-Determination of death should be accomplished as early as practical in the patients clinical course for the benefit of both family/surrogate decision-makers and staff.
+Determination of death should be accomplished as early as practical in the patient's clinical course for the benefit of both family/surrogate decision-makers and staff.

-Two licensed physicians must independently confirm the diagnosis of death by brain criteria (California Health and Safety Code, Section 7181).
-At least one of these physicians must be an attending neurologist, neurosurgeon, or board-certified neurointensivist.
-The other physician would ideally be the patient's attending physician.
-At least one attending physician must participate in the process of determining death by whole brain criteria and sign the death note in the patient's chart.
+Two licensed attending physicians must independently confirm the diagnosis of death by brain criteria (California Health and Safety Code, Section 7181).
+At least one of these physicians must be a board-eligible or board-certified attending neurologist, neurosurgeon, or neurointensivist.
+The second physician would ideally be the patient's attending physician.
+At least one attending physician must participate in the process of determining death by whole brain criteria (including apnea testing) and sign the death note in the patient's chart.
 Other attending physicians may become involved in the determination of death at the discretion of the primary service attending of record.
-Neither physician making the determination of death shall participate in the procedure for organ/tissue procurement or transplantation.
+Neither physician making the determination.
 The patient is declared dead at the time of the determination of death by whole brain criteria.

-The attending of record is responsible to notify and discuss the patient's death with the patient's family.
-This may not be delegated to house staff.
+Although it is possible for medical trainees at the level of a resident or above to perform the clinical examination with immediate and direct physical supervision of an attending physician, the documentation of death by whole brain criteria should be completed by the attending physician.
+The attending of record is responsible for notifying and discussing the patient's death with the patient's family.
+This may not be delegated to house staff alone, but house staff may be present for educational purposes.

-In the event there is any delay in reaching an attending neurologist, neurosurgeon, or board-certified neurointensivis, the chain of command should be immediately utilized, including a call or page to the Division Chief.
+In the event there is any delay in reaching a board-eligible or board - certified neurologist, neurosurgeon, or neurointensivist, the chain of command should be immediately utilized, including a call or page to the Division Chief.

 UCSDH will follow California law, which requires that a "reasonably brief period of accommodation" after death by whole brain criteria is provided for family or next of kin to gather at the bedside prior to discontinuation of cardiopulmonary support for the patient.
-No other medical intervention is required (California Health and Safety Code, Section 1254.4)
+A period of 48 - 72 hours may be considered prior to extubation.
+No other medical intervention is required during this time period (California Health and Safety Code, Section 1254.4).